kimdurante/gis-workshop-waml-template/content/preparingdata.md

 ### Registering Data in Argo

 * Create a CSV file containing a **SourceID** and a **Label** for each layer in the collection.
 The SourceID prefix for all GIS layers is '*branner:*' plus an abbreviation for the collection name, followed by an underscore.
-Append the filename to the end of this prefix to create the Source ID. (ex. branner: _fmmp12_alameda2012.shp_)
+Append the filename to the end of this prefix to create the SourceID. (ex. branner: _fmmp12_alameda2012.shp_)

 * The Label is the title of the data layer.
-If the layer has an existing title, use it.
-For georeferenced maps, use the original map title plus '(Raster Image)'.
-Otherwise, create a title using the pattern: *What, Where, When*. (ex.
-Examples: _Topographical map of the Yosemite Valley and vicinity (Raster Image)_ or _Important Farmland, Alameda County, California, 2012_)
+If there is an existing title, use it.
+Otherwise, for georeferenced maps, use the original map title plus '(Raster Image)', for other data, create a title using the pattern: *What, Where, When*. (ex. _Topographical map of the Yosemite Valley and vicinity (Raster Image)_ or _Important Farmland, Alameda County, California, 2012_)

 * Format the CSV as shown below, leaving the first and third columns blank: